CNES/rastertools/docs/cli/hillshade.rst

       inputs TEXT

-      Input file to process (i.e. geotiff corresponding to a Digital Height Model).
+      Input file to process (i.e. geotiff corresponding to a Digital Elevation Model).
 You can provide a single file with extension ".lst" (e.g.
       "hillshade.lst") that lists the input files to process (one input file per line in .lst)